-Located in the heart of Sydney’s bustling city centre, The Rocks is the city’s historic quarter and is home to an array of independent shops, cafes and restaurants.
+Located in the heart of Sydney’s bustling city centre, The Rocks is the city’s historic quarter, home to an array of independent shops, cafés and restaurants.
 With charming architecture and retail opportunities aplenty, The Rocks is a must visit area during your Sydney stopover.

 Visit the Art Gallery of New South Wales

 Art buff?
 Get yourself to the Art Gallery of New South Wales, which is housed in a beautiful building in Sydney’s Domain district.
 Chock-a-block with famous works from many of Australia’s best-loved artists, the gallery also contains an interesting Asian exhibition space which regularly features works from new and emerging Asian artists, sculptors and designers.

 If you want to get to grips with the Sydney skyline in one fell swoop, pay a visit to the city’s Tower Eye — famous for being the second tallest observation tower in the Southern Hemisphere.
 For a paltry fee, it’s possible to take a lift to the top of this towering structure, from which you can enjoy a full, 360° panorama of the city below.